Permanent Missions of Federal Republic of Germany and the German Democratic Republic: Ginkgo

 On the main side of the Federal Ministry of Education and Research building on Hannoverschen Street on a small square between the west wing of the Ministry and a building of the Humboldt University of Berlin there were three ginkgo biloba tree.
 Günter Gaus, the first Permanent Representative, reported in an interview with Die Zeit in January 1981, during a visit to the Goethe House in Weimar, that a woman gave a ginkgo leaf and that he recited the poem Gingo Biloba.

 The poem was from the "West-östlichen Divan".
-The second verse is about the characteristic shape of bilboa leaves, known for being bilobed.: The artist Ben Wagin planted them on 28 November 2000.
+The second verse is about the characteristic shape of biloba leaves, known for being bilobed.: The artist Ben Wagin planted them on 28 November 2000.
 He had previously planted them in November 1988, but they had been destroyed during the renovation of the property.